choijin/Music_Recommender_System/README.md

 **user_id**: a unique id for each users

-### What is PySpark?
-PySpark is the Python library for Apache Spark, an open-source, distributed computing system used for big data processing and analytics.

 ### Data Cleaning
 * **Missing or Irrelevant Data**: First, I checked the datasets for any missing or irrelevant data.
 This is similar to ensuring all the pieces of a puzzle are present before starting to assemble it.